This page addresses typical questions on HDDRIVER and also provides general information on mass storage devices and the Atari.

 Are Atari computers restricted to only use certain SCSI commands?

 No, there are no restrictions for TT, Falcon and for STs with an ICD compatible host adapter.
 Any SCSI command can be used, not just those defined in the SCSI-2 specification.
-HDDRIVER, HDDRUTIL and the SCSI Driver Test Tool make use of READ/WRITE16, GET CONFIGURATION and REPORT LUNS, for instance.
+HDDRIVER, HDDRUTIL and the SCSI Driver Test Tool make use of READ/WRITE(16), READ FORMAT CAPACITIES, GET CONFIGURATION and REPORT LUNS, for instance.

 What do SCSI "initiator identification" and "bus arbitration" mean?